-If claiming the CETC, enter the total tax credit claimed on page 7, line [192].
+If claiming the CETC, attach CT23 Schedule 113 and enter the total tax credit claimed on page 7, line [192].

 The CETC is a refundable tax credit available to taxpayers hiring eligible university or college students enrolled in a recognized post-secondary education program.
 Ontario corporations with a permanent establishment in Ontario subject to Ontario corporate income tax are eligible for the credit.